 The Iowa Office of the State Medical Examiner (IOSME) was established in 1976.
-In May 1999, Governor Thomas J. Vilsack signed legislation approving the move of the office from the Department of Public Safety to the Department of Public Health.
+In May 1999, Governor Thomas J. Vilsack signed legislation approving the move of the office from the Department of Public Safety to the Department of Public Health, which as of 2023 is now known as the Iowa Department of Health and Human Services (Iowa HHS).

-The primary role of the office is to provide support, guidance, education, consultation, and training to county medical examiners and their investigators.
+The primary role of the office is to provide support, guidance, education, consultation, and training to county medical examiners and their investigators and to provide medical legal autopsy services.
 County medical examiners investigate violent, suspicious, and unexpected natural deaths that occur in their counties.
-Upon a county medical examiner's request, the Iowa Office of the State Medical Examiner will assist at the death scene and perform the autopsy.
+Upon a county medical examiner's request, the lowa Office of the State Medical Examiner will assist at the death scene and perform the autopsy.
 Board certified forensic pathology staff at the IOSME provide expert testimony in depositions and trials in homicide and other wrongful death cases.

-The Iowa Office of the State Medical Examiner is committed to providing support, education, consultation, and training to each of the county medical examiner offices in order to assist them in the investigation of deaths throughout the state.
+The Iowa Office of the State Medical Examiner is committed to providing support to each of the county medical examiner offices to assist them in the investigation of deaths throughout the state.